Mississippian culture: Cultural traits

 The Mississippians had no writing system or stone architecture.
 They worked naturally occurring metal deposits, such as hammering and annealing copper for ritual objects such as Mississippian copper plates and other decorations, but did not smelt iron or practice bronze metallurgy.

-Chronology
+Chronological history

 The Mississippian stage is usually divided into three or more chronological periods.
 Each period is an arbitrary historical distinction varying regionally.
 At a particular site, each period may be considered to begin earlier or later, depending on the speed of adoption or development of given Mississippian traits.
 The "Mississippian period" should not be confused with the "Mississippian culture".
 The Mississippian period is the chronological stage, while Mississippian culture refers to the cultural similarities that characterize this society.